onsilverstar/kwitter/AMAZONREADME.md

 7. Begin creating/using components to establish a general foundation of your app

-A starter scaffolding is provided here: [kwitter-starter](https://github.com/erics273/kwitter-starter)
+A starter scaffolding is provided here: [SocialApp-starter](https://github.com/erics273/socialapp-starter)

+The API you will communicate with is the [SocialApp API](https://socialapp-api.herokuapp.com)

 ## Submission

-- GitHub repo url - this is the url that has your frontend kwitter project source code
+- GitHub repo url - this is the url that has your frontend SocialApp project source code
-- Heroku - this is the url that has your frontend kwitter project deployed to it
+- Heroku - this is the url that has your frontend SocialApp project deployed to it
 - SCRUM board - this shows your scrum board which has tickets with descriptions and assignees.
 It could be a github project board or similar.
 - 5 lessons learned - each lesson should be a couple sentences which describe something significant you learned/experienced that will help you in the next group project to be more prepared. the whole team should contribute ideas for 5 lessons learned.